-- oseltamivir: no dose adjustment is needed in obese patients (14,15) - inhaled or nebulised zanamivir: no dose adjustment is needed in obese patients (16) - IV zanamivir: for adult patients (and adolescents with actual body weight 50kg or greater) the dose is not weight adjusted (in adolescents with actual body weight less than 50kg and in children, the dose is weight adjusted; for specific dosing information, please refer to Table 4 on Page 15 or the physician's guidance document supplied by GSK (16))
+Oseltamivir: No dose adjustment is needed in obese patients (14,15).
+See Table 2, footnote 3 for dosing related to adults weighing 40kg or less.

+Inhaled zanamivir: No dose adjustment is needed in obese patients

+IV zanamivir: For adult patients (and adolescents with actual body weight 50kg or greater) the dose is not weight adjusted.

+In adolescents with actual body weight less than 50kg and in children, the dose is weight adjusted.
+For specific dosing information, please refer to the physician's guidance document supplied by GSK (for the compassionate use programme) or the summary of product characteristics (16).